MesaGuildeTeam/Carpenter-Engine/README.md

 npx table setup # install emscripten for the toolkit, and generates necessary folders
 ```

-you should then create a `src` folder and add a .cpp file for your main.
+you should then create a `src` folder and add a main.cpp file for your main.
 Here is an example script to try:
 ```cpp
 #include <Game.hpp>
 #include <UI/UILabel.hpp>